 Notes: Income categories derived from the imputed household income variable as described in Box 1.
 Categories represent shares of households ranked from poorest to richest in each year.
 Rubbish is considered to be removed irrespective of who removed it.

 Shares may not add to 100 due to the omission of the 'Unspecified' category.

-Insufficient rubbish removal can perpetuate environmental and health inequalities and raise the cost of living through several channels: (i) solid waste pollution heightens fire risk, potentially leading to property loss (Schmitz, 2018); (ii) inadequate rubbish removal can lead to health consequences such as disease transmission, respiratory disorders, and other health concerns, especially in informal settlements (Schmitz, 2018). (iii) waste can contaminate water supplies, which raises the risk of stunting in young children (Soe et al., 2023); (iv) waste attracts pests, which pose additional health hazards and force households to incur additional pest control expenses (Schmidt, 2008); (v) unhygienic conditions deter customers, in turn negatively impacting businesses and reducing livelihoods (Barber et al., 2011; Vilnai-Yavetz and Gilboa, 2010); and (vi) illegal dumpsites may be associated with crime (Massa et al., 2023).
+Insufficient rubbish removal can perpetuate environmental and health inequalities and raise the cost of living through several channels: (i) solid waste pollution increases fire risk, potentially leading to property loss (Schmitz, 2018); (ii) inadequate rubbish removal can result in health issues such as disease transmission, respiratory disorders, and other concerns, especially in informal settlements (Schmitz, 2018); (iii) waste can contaminate water supplies, raising the risk of stunting in young children (Soe et al., 2023); (iv) waste attracts pests, which pose additional health hazards and force households to incur extra pest control expenses (Schmidt, 2008); (v) unhygienic conditions deter customers, negatively impacting businesses and reducing livelihoods (Barber et al., 2011; Vilnai-Yavetz and Gilboa, 2010); and (vi) illegal dumpsites may be linked to crime (Massa et al., 2023).

-5.3.5 Communications
+5.3.5.
+COMMUNICATIONS

-Table 4.3 shows that there was a decline in landline access nationally between 2011 and 2023 from 15.3 percent of households to 5.0 percent.
-This decline in access was consistent across all household characteristics.
-Higher per capita income is associated with higher rates of access.
+Table 4.3 shows a decline in landline access nationally between 2011 and 2023, from 15.3 per cent of households to 5.0 per cent.
+This decline was consistent across all household characteristics.
+Higher per capita income is associated with greater access.
 However, the overall decline in landline access is not surprising given the high rates of access to cellular telephones.
-In fact, access to cellular telephones is nearly universal, having increased steadily from 90.6 percent in 2011 to 96.2 percent in 2023.
-This suggests telephones have been substituted for cellphones and that access to mobile communication is a necessary part of daily life, regardless of income level.
+In fact, access to cellular telephones is nearly universal, having increased steadily from 90.6 per cent in 2011 to 96.2 per cent in 2023.
+This suggests that telephones have been substituted for cellphones and that access to mobile communication is a necessary part of daily life, regardless of income level.